Brazilian Brigadeiro with Lavender

 • Dried lavender buds – Mince or rub the buds with your fingers before use.
 The lavender should be culinary-grade, and less is better for a subtle floral note; too much may give a perfumy, soapy taste.

-How to Make Brigadeiro
+How to Make Brazilian Brigadeiro with Lavender

 Brigadeiros are easy to make, but need attention and time.
 Vigorous whisking can count as your arm workout for the day!